carpentries/instructor-training/_episodes/02-practice-learning.md

 Learning consists of more than "just" building mental models and adding information to them;
 creating linkages between concepts and facts is at least as important.
-Telling people that they shouldn't repeat things, and that they should try to think in terms of little pieces loosely joined, both set the stage for discussing functions.
+Telling people that they should not repeat things, and that they should try to think in terms of little pieces loosely joined, both set the stage for discussing functions.
 Explicitly referring back to pipes and filters in the shell when introducing functions